klode88/Secure-Serverless-Orders-API-Cost-aware-/README.md

 We created a dedicated IAM **user group** and attached all required policies to the group.

+This is used for **administrative access to AWS resources**, not for API authentication.

 **Why**

 - Centralised permission management
 - Easier onboarding for new engineers
 - Cleaner auditing and access control
 - Matches real production practice

 **Trade-off**

 - Slightly more setup than attaching policies directly to a user

 ---